 zx_status_t zxcrypt_shred(int fd, const zxcrypt_key_t* key);

-zxcrypt is written as a DDKTL device driver. ulib/ddktl is a C++ framework for writing drivers in Fuchsia.
-It allows authors to automatically supply the ulib/ddk function pointers and callbacks by using templatized mix-ins.
-In the case of zxcrypt, the device is "Messageable", "IotxnQueueable", "GetSizable", "UnbindableDeprecated", and implements the methods listed in DDKTL's BlockProtocol.
+zxcrypt is written as a DDKTL device driver. src/lib/ddktl is a C++ framework for writing drivers in Fuchsia.
+It allows authors to automatically supply the src/lib/ddk function pointers and callbacks by using templatized mix-ins.

 The device starts worker threads that run for the duration of the device and create a pipeline for all I/O requests.
 Each has a type of I/O it operates on, a queue of incoming requests I/O that it will wait on, and a data cipher.
 When a request is received, if the opcode matches the one it is looking for, it will use its cipher to transform the data in the request before passing it along.